 The advancement of academic priorities is critical to the future of NJIT.
-The NJIT Academic Plan 2013-2015, transitional in nature, describes a process of academic prioritizing that will be strengthened through collaboration and refinement.
-As we prepare for the roll out of this plan, we invite our academic community to review and refine the vision.
-At the core of the plan is attention to fair, impartial, and transparent processes that will lead to evidence-based decisions that will support the academic programs we offer, the faculty and researchers who cultivate them, and the students we serve.
+The NJIT Academic Plan 2013-2015, transitional in nature, has been strengthened through collaboration with faculty committees.
+At the core of the plan is attention to fair, impartial, and transparent processes that will lead to evidence-based decisions supporting the academic programs we offer, the faculty and researchers who cultivate them, and the students we serve.

 NJIT Strategic Enrollment Plan: 2015-2020

 The priority placed on student success in both the Academic Plan and the Strategic Enrollment Plan points to the need for coordination of implementation strategies.
 The current draft of the NJIT Strategic Enrollment Management Plan, Stage One, 2015-2020, and a PowerPoint of the highlights which was presented to the Board of Trustees on February 7, 2013, are provided here.
 Because we want a transparent and inclusive process, we invite the academic community to review the draft and provide feedback to Ms. Kathy Kelly, Associate Vice President for Enrollment Management who is chairing the SEM planning process.
 Our goal is to have a final plan ready for Presidential approval and Board review in early summer, 2013.